 This prospectus supplement contains information you should consider when making your investment decision.
 You should rely only on the information provided in this prospectus supplement and the related prospectus.
 HomeTrust Bancshares, Inc. has not authorized anyone else to provide you with different information.
 HomeTrust Bancshares, Inc. is not making an offer of its common stock in any state where an offer is not permitted.
-The information in this prospectus supplement, regardless of the time of delivery of this prospectus supplement or any sale of HomeTrust Bancshares, Inc. common stock.
+The information in this prospectus supplement is accurate only as of the date of this prospectus supplement, regardless of the time of delivery of this prospectus supplement or any sale of HomeTrust Bancshares, Inc. common stock.